lennartskogmo/chronicle/README.md

 - Data connections represent connection details needed to load in data

-## Adding chronicle to your spark environment
+## Adding Chronicle to your spark environment

 Chronicle can be added to your spark environment either as a python wheel or a databricks notebook.